 As the UK has left the single market, new regulations are in place for trade between the European bloc and the UK.
 The following is a quick breakdown of the important steps you will have to follow to export to the UK from Europe:

-To continue importing goods into the UK, you will need to receive an Economic Operator Registration and Identification Number (EORI).
-If your company does not have an EORI number, you will likely face delays and higher costs when importing to the UK.
+To export goods to the UK, you will need to receive an Economic Operator Registration and Identification Number (EORI).
+If your company does not have an EORI number, you will likely face delays and higher costs when exporting to the UK.

 Customs and duties